 The following is a description of the valuation methods and assumptions used by the County to estimate the fair value of its investments.
 There have been no changes in the methods and assumptions used at June 30, 2020.
 The methods described may produce a fair value that may not be indicative of net realizable value or reflective of future fair values.
 County management believe the valuation methods are appropriate and consistent with other market participations.
-The use of different methodologies or assumptions to determine the fair value of certain financial instruments to determine the fair value of certain financial instructions could result in a different fair value measurement at the reporting date.
+The use of different methodologies or assumptions to determine the fair value of certain financial instruments to determine the fair value of certain financial instrument at the reporting date.